 Incorporating user feedback to refine the player card design.

 Visual Artifact: Sketches or images of the initial and final player card designs.

-8. **Low-fidelity Wireframes Creation**
+[show 3 concepts based on information density.
+Concept A -Minimalis, Concept B - Comprehensive, Concept C - In between]

+8. Choosing Concept C

 Creating and revising low-fidelity wireframes allowed us to iterate and refine potential designs.
 Collaborating with the students/players during this phase fostered engagement and ensured their buy-in.